 Does a contract need to be signed by both parties?

-This article will explain the reasons that contracts may or may not need to be signed, and will try to answer the question: does a contract need to be signed by both parties?
+This comprehensive article will explain the reasons that contracts may or may not need to be signed, and will answer the question: does a contract need to be signed by both parties?

 What exactly is a contract?

 A contract is essentially an agreement for one or more parties to do (or not do) something in return for something of value.

 A contract can involve multiple parties or be between companies and may involve anything from real estate to investments to gardening services.